Withdrawal, Leave of Absence, and Reinstatement

 Why Take a Leave?

-Circumstances sometimes arise that make it necessary or advisable for a student to interrupt his or her studies.
+Circumstances sometimes arise that make it necessary or advisable for a student to interrupt their graduate studies.
 Examples include:

 - attending to a health issue